Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Methods

 \subsection{Generative Models}

-In this section a general description of the applied machine learning methods (GANs and VAEs) is given and we provide the details of the corresponding architectures as well as hyperparameters, data augmentation and training procedures.
-For the VAE we show how the density information buffer is created and how it is utilized to generate events.
-The GANs and VAEs have been trained on an Nvidia Geforce GTX 970 and a Tesla K40m GPU using TensorFlow~\cite{tensorflow}, Keras~\cite{Keras} and cuDNN~\cite{cuDNN}.\\
+In this section we give a brief description of GANs and a thorough description of our B-VAE technique.
+For the latter, we provide the details of the corresponding architecture as well as hyperparameters and training procedures, and also show how the density information buffer is created and how it is utilized to generate events.
+The GANs and VAEs are trained on an Nvidia Geforce GTX 970 and a Tesla K40m GPU using tensorflow-gpu 1.14.0~\cite{tensorflow}, Keras 2.2.5~\cite{Keras} and cuDNN 7.6.1~\cite{cuDNN}.\\

 \paragraph{Generative Adversarial Networks}